1922 conclave: Background

 The previous five conclaves had produced a seesawing between conservatives and liberals, from the conservative Gregory XVI in 1831 to the initially liberal Pius IX.
-By the time of his death in 1878 Pius IX had become a reactionary conservative and he was succeeded by the liberal Leo XIII, who on his death was succeeded by the populist conservative Pius X. In 1914 the liberal Benedict XV was elected.
+Pius IX had become a religious and political conservative by the time of his death in 1878, and he was succeeded by the more liberal Leo XIII, who on his death was succeeded by the theologically conservative Pius X, who strongly condemned modernism.
+In 1914, the more liberal Benedict XV was elected.

-At the death of Benedict XV there were 61 members of the College of Cardinals.
-Enrique Almaraz y Santos, the archbishop of Toledo, died the same day.
-Three of the remaining 60 cardinals did not attend the conclave for reasons of health: José María Martín de Herrera y de la Iglesia, Giuseppe Antonio Ermenegildo Prisco, and Lev Skrbenský z Hříště.
-Joaquim Arcoverde de Albuquerque Cavalcanti of São Sebastião do Rio de Janeiro knew he could not reach Rome in time for the conclave and did not attempt the journey.
-The other three non-European cardinals–William Henry O'Connell of Boston, Denis Dougherty of Philadelphia, and Louis-Nazaire Bégin of Québec City–did not arrive in time to participate in the conclave.
+At the death of Benedict XV, there were 61 members of the College of Cardinals.
+Enrique Almaraz, the archbishop of Toledo, died the same day.
+Three of the remaining 60 cardinals did not attend the conclave for reasons of health: José Martín de Herrera, Giuseppe Prisco, and Lev Skrbenský z Hříště.
+Rio de Janeiro's Joaquim Cavalcanti knew he could not reach Rome in time for the conclave and did not attempt the journey.
+The other three non-European cardinals (William Henry O'Connell of Boston, Dennis Joseph Dougherty of Philadelphia, and Louis-Nazaire Bégin of Québec City) did not arrive in time to participate in the conclave.

 Two-thirds of the non-Italian cardinals and some of the Italians wanted to delay the start of the conclave until at least one of the Americans arrived.
 Cardinal János Csernoch of Hungary told the other cardinals that "America is a vital part of the Church.
-It will be calamitous to deny her participation in the election of the Pontiff.
+It will be calamitous to deny her participation in the election of the pontiff.
 It will have a grave reaction among the American people; it will wound their pride and dignity."
 Cardinal Friedrich Gustav Piffl opposed proceeding without the Americans "for the sake of a technicality".
-The 53 cardinals who entered the conclave on 2 February, the eleventh day following the death of Benedict XV as required, were 31 Italians, five French, four Spanish, three German, 3 British, 2 Polish, 2 Austrian, one Hungarian, one Belgian and one Dutch.
+The 53 cardinals who entered the conclave on 2 February, the eleventh day following the death of Benedict XV as required, were 31 Italians, five French, four Spanish, three German, three British, two Polish, two Austrian, one Hungarian, one Belgian, and one Dutch.

+During his time as apostolic delegate to the United States, Archbishop Giovanni Bonzano sent $210,400.09 to the Holy See to ensure the conclave could occur.